Benkaz3/chronocare/CONTRIBUTING.md

 - Recharts
 - Conventional Commits

-Thank you for your interest in contributing to Health247!
+Thank you for your interest in contributing to ChronoCare!
 Together, we can make health monitoring accessible and efficient for everyone.